Skip to main content

 PRACTICE #4: Set norms and expectations from the start.

-• Members attend meetings prepared and on time
+• Attend meetings prepared and on time

 • Engage in respectful dialogue